Audiofil à retordre

 - all well-designed CD/DVD players sound the same,

-- cables have no influence on sound quality, apart too thin speaker cables
+- cables have no influence on sound quality in normal conditions and standard length, apart too thin speaker cables

 - amps with valves are old-fashioned and generally bring only some harmonic distortion, noise and maybe frequency response limitations,

 - good CD's sound much better than LP's,

 - there is no special need to go higher than 48KHz/24bits in recording/production and 16 or 20bits in reproduction